SilverDove/Studio_Ghibli_Website/README.md

 ### What We implemented
 * Nine screens:
-    * Home:Home page of the website showing all the different articles availables
+    * Home: Home page of the website showing all the different articles available
-    * Your page: Insipired from the website "My Anime List", this page allows to create a WatchList of Ghibli movies (watched, plan to watch and drop).
+    * Your page: Inspired from the website "My Anime List", this page allows to create a WatchList of Ghibli movies (watched, plan to watch and drop).
 The user can modify the design of the page.
-    * Princess Mononoke: article about the movie Princess Mononoke
+    * Princess Mononoke: an article about the movie Princess Mononoke
-    * Spirited Away: article about the movie Spirited Away
+    * Spirited Away: an article about the movie Spirited Away
-    * My Neighbor Totoro: article about the movvie My Neighbor Totoro
+    * My Neighbor Totoro: an article about the movie My Neighbor Totoro
-    * Ghibli Museum: article about the Ghibli Museum
+    * Ghibli Museum: an article about the Ghibli Museum
-    * Hayao Miyazaki: article about Hayao Miyzaki
+    * Hayao Miyazaki: an article about Hayao Miyazaki
     * Isao Takahata: article about Isao Takahata
     * Who are we: presentation of all the collaborators for this project in a friendly way :)
 * Bottom Navigation to navigate between the different page